Soyabean Chap Sticks Curry Recipe – Protein Rich

 - To taste Salt

-- Heat Oil in a big pan on high flame for about a minute.
+Heat Oil in a pan on high flame for about a minute.

-- Add black Cardamom and Cumin Seeds and let them cook.
+- After 1 minute, add black Cardamom and Cumin Seeds and let them cook for 30 seconds.

-- When Onion turns golden brown in color, add Tomato and Green Chili paste.
-Mix well
+- When Onion turns golden brown in color (would take about 2-3 minutes), add Tomato and Green Chili paste.
+Mix well.

 - Cook for about a minute on high flame and then add spices.